EngineHub/CraftBookDocs/source/mechanics/minecart/block/reverser.rst

 You can, for example, put reverse blocks on two sides of a track to have minecarts alternate directions between the two blocks.

+View the `tutorial video <http://www.youtube.com/watch?v=vKurxtsYdW4>`_ to learn how to use reverse and directed reverse blocks.

 Directed Reverser
 =================